 You can fashion a bespoke garden bar out of an old potting bench.
 Just add a bright coat of paint, add some storage for your drink station essentials, and get ready to prepare the perfect G&T.

-Check out Pinterest for some serious cocktail-hour inspiration, whether that’s transforming your garden shed into a cosy pub-style setup, or installing a tropical Tiki hut.
+Check out Pinterest for some serious cocktail-hour inspiration and DIY garden bar ideas - whether that’s transforming your garden shed into a cosy pub-style setup, or installing a tropical Tiki hut.

 3. Add Some Hanging Baskets